-March, 7th at 2 pm US Eastern Time
+May, 8th - Saturday at 2 pm US Eastern Time

 June, 5th - Saturday at 1 pm US Eastern Time

 On the basis of Ricoeur’s hermeneutics, this presentation argues for considering the interaction between medical professionals and patients as a narrative practice.
 Even if a physician talks from an external point of view – for instance, in explaining lab results to a patient – she is at the same time in conversation with the patient, addressing the latter as an interlocutor and in this process evoking, co-constituting and receiving first person accounts of the patient’s experience.

-June, 6th at 1 pm US Eastern Time
+November, 6th - Saturday at 1 pm US Eastern Time

 That rhetoric and hermeneutics constitute the bedrock of a 21st century liberal education grows directly and unambiguously out of Gadamer's mature philosophical reflections.
 I will cite the key texts that support this assertion, and then give a thumbnail history of rhetoric’s long-standing reciprocity with hermeneutics: (1) the fusion of Aristotelian rhetoric and the doctrine of prudence in classical Roman education, (2) the Protestant inversion of the rhetorical canons for instruction in a reading and preaching culture, (3) the dawning realization, from Schleiermacher to Heidegger, that this rhetorical-hermeneutic praxis has been wrongly displaced by the ascendant paradigm of scientific knowledge, and (4) the hermeneutic standpoint as an appropriate grounding for a 21st century liberal education.
 The required public speaking course at Indiana University will be offered as example of this paideia.

 December, 5th - Sunday at 1 pm US Eastern Time